ground-shakers/nust-hackathon-ai-diagnosis/README.md

   -d '{"initial_symptom":"fever","days_experiencing":1,"user_id":"test"}'
 ```

-### FAQ

-**Q: How accurate is the diagnosis system?**
-A: The system achieves ~92% validation accuracy on test data.
-However, it's designed for educational purposes and should not replace professional medical consultation.

-**Q: Can I add new symptoms or diseases?**
-A: Yes, but it requires retraining the models.
-Add new data to the CSV files and retrain using the provided ML pipeline.

-**Q: How do I scale for production?**
-A: Use Docker Compose, implement load balancing, add monitoring (Prometheus/Grafana), and consider using managed Redis (AWS ElastiCache, etc.).

-**Q: What's the API rate limit?**
-A: Default is 60 requests per minute per IP.
-Configurable via environment variables.

-**Q: How do I backup the data?**
-A: The CSV files contain all training data.
-For runtime data, backup Redis if you're storing cache/sessions.

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## ⚠️ Disclaimer

 This API is for educational and research purposes only.
 It should not be used as a substitute for professional medical advice, diagnosis, or treatment.
 Always consult with a qualified healthcare provider for medical concerns.

-## 🙋 Support

-For questions, issues, or contributions:

-- Create an issue in the repository
-- Check the API documentation at `/docs`
-- Review the logs for error details

 ---